Fort Niagara: British and American control

 The fort was a strategic site in the French and Indian War.
 It fell to the British after they conducted a nineteen-day siege in July 1759, which was called the Battle of Fort Niagara.
 The French relief force sent to relieve the besieged garrison was ambushed at the Battle of La Belle-Famille.
 The post's commander, Pierre Pouchot, surrendered the fort to the British commander, Sir William Johnson, who initially led the New York Militia.
 The Irish-born Johnson became the expedition's leader after General John Prideaux literally lost his head; he stepped in front of a mortar being test-fired during the siege.
-The British controlled the fort for the next thirty-seven years before they lost it to the Americans in the Revolutionary War.
+The British controlled the fort for the next thirty-seven years before they handed it over to the Americans after the Revolutionary War.

-Fort Niagara served as the Loyalist base in New York during the American Revolutionary War for Colonel John Butler and his Butler's Rangers, a Tory militia commanded by the British Army.
+Fort Niagara served as the Loyalist base in New York during the American Revolutionary War for Colonel John Butler and his Butler's Rangers, a provincial military unit.
 Lt.
 Col. William Stacy, a high-ranking officer of the Continental Army, was captured by Butler's Rangers in their attack on Cherry Valley, New York.
 He was held captive at Fort Niagara during the summer of 1779.
 Niagara became notorious for drinking, brawling, whoring, and cheating.
 Crude taverns, stores, and bordellos sprouted on "the Bottom", the riverside flat below the fort.